Ode to joy and entertainment

 Arsenal fans may disagree but their club didn’t deserve to win so I was quite pleased when PSG won on penalties because sport (even professional sport) should be about more than just winning.
 There should be some joy in winning too.

-Which brings me to the women’s World Sevens Football (W7F) tournament that was played at Brentford in London over three consecutive days last week, with the semi-finals and final on Saturday.
+Which brings me to the women’s World Sevens Football (W7F) tournament that was played at Brentford’s Gtech Stadium in London over three consecutive days last week, with the semi-finals and final on Saturday.
 W7F was launched last year with two editions – the first in Portugal in May, the second in America in December.
 This, then, was the third such tournament, although ‘World’ was a bit of a misnomer because all eight teams were from the English WSL (Women’s Super League).

 Now, I’m well aware that aspects of the tournament – notably the pre-match ‘walkouts’ in which players and teams devise increasingly elaborate ways to introduce themselves to the crowd – have been derided by some as unserious and even a retrograde step for women’s football.
-But they are missing the point because women’s football, especially at club level, has to sell itself to a new audience and from what I saw (watching online) the W7F was hugely entertaining, and enjoyable, for both crowd and players.
+But they are missing the point because women’s football, especially at club level, has to sell itself to a new audience and from what I saw (watching online) the W7F was hugely entertaining, and enjoyable, for both the crowd and the players.
 Even the referees and coaches got into the spirit of the event.

-I’m obviously biased because Chelsea Women (who I support) won the event, beating Manchester United 6-5 in the final, having come from 4-1 and 5-4 behind to score the winning goal with just 20 seconds remaining.
+I’m obviously biased because Chelsea Women (who I support) won the event, beating Manchester United 6-5 in the final, having come from 4-1 and 5-4 behind to score the winning goal with just 30 seconds of the 30 minutes remaining.
 But the joy on the pitch and in the stands was obvious to all, and isn’t that what sport should be about?
 How often though can you say that about men’s football?

-I don’t even recognise some of the people who watch top teams like Arsenal, PSG or even Chelsea these days.
-During big matches the cameras might zoom in on a glamorous looking fan who will dance around (for the camera) and then quickly return to their smart phone.
+As for the new generation of ‘fans’, I don’t recognise some of the spectators who currently watch top teams like Arsenal, PSG or even Chelsea.
+During big matches the cameras might zoom in on some glamorous looking fan who will dance around (for the benefit of the TV audience) before returning to their smart phone.